3 Ways To Modify A Child Custody Agreement In Colorado

 #1 Change by Agreement

 In Colorado, you can change child custody in a couple of different ways.
-First of all, you can do it by agreement.
-I’ve seen cases when children grow older their custody agreement was changed to fit more with their school activities, to fit more where they are in life, and how much time they want to need with one parent or another.
+One way is by agreement.
+As children grow older, a custody agreement can become outdated and out of sync with school activities.
+Sometimes parents need to make changes that fit more with where they are in life, and how much time children want and need with each parent.

-I’ve seen many couples that were able to make custody agreement changes on their own without a mediator or court.
-This requires the couple to draw up something that we call a stipulation, and that stipulation would be signed by both parties.
-The signing of the stipulation would modify the child custody agreement and then sent to the court to become an order of the court.
-That is a very inexpensive thing to do if you can speak to one another and be congenial about it.
-The only work an attorney would need to do is make sure it was written up correctly.
+Many couples are able to make custody agreement changes on their own without a mediator or court.
+This requires the couple to draw up a stipulation, or an agreement, that would be signed by both parties.
+The signing of the stipulation would modify the child custody agreement.
+They would then send the stipulation to the court where it would become an order of the court.
+This is a very inexpensive thing way parents can modify their agreement, if parties are able to communicate and relations between the parents is congenial.
+An attorney’s role would simply be to make sure it was drafted correctly.

 #2 Motion To The Court For Modification

-The second way to modify a child custody agreement in Colorado is to file a motion to the court for modification.
-After you’ve been divorced and you have your child custody orders, you certainly can do a motion to modify.
-I would recommend you don’t do it right away unless an event has occurred resulting in a change that makes sense to do it right away.
-Typically speaking, it would be after the custody arrangement had been in place for a while and you were looking to modify and there was a good reason to modify.
+However, parents are not always going to see eye to eye on how their children would be best served by a parenting schedule.
+The second way to modify a child custody agreement in Colorado is to file a motion with the court for modification.
+After you’ve been divorced, and you have your child custody orders, modifying the order later is certainly an option.
+Generally, however, parents need a substantial change in circumstances to warrant a modification of their child custody agreement .
+I recommend you don’t try to modify your child custody agreement unless an event has occurred resulting in a substantial change in circumstances.
+Typically speaking, you want to seek modification if the custody arrangement has been in place for a while and there was a good reason to modify.

-One caveat, once you do a motion to modify, there’s a two-year moratorium on doing another one.
-They don’t want people coming in to modify custody agreements all the time, so there is a two-year period of time before you can do another motion to modify.
-Again, sub-caveat is if there’s some sort of endangerment, you can always bring a motion to modify if there’s the level of endangerment and it needs to be addressed right away.
-That two-year moratorium doesn’t affect it if you have a real concern over safety and endangerment of your child.
-That’s a motion to restrict parenting time.
+One caveat, however, is that once you do a motion to modify, there is a two-year moratorium on filing another motion to modify.
+From the Court’s point of view, it doesn’t want people coming in to modify custody agreements arbitrarily or on an excessive basis, so there is a two-year period of time before you can file another motion to modify.
+A sub-caveat of this, however, is that if there is some sort of child endangerment, you can always bring a motion to modify if there is a level of endangerment that needs to be addressed right away.
+That two-year moratorium does not apply if you have a real concern over safety and endangerment of your child.
+A parent can always file a motion to restrict parenting time if their children are in risk of physical or emotional harm.

-The third way to modify parenting time, just to cover all bases here, is a relocation.
-If one parent is going to move out-of-state, let’s say, or move in-state but far enough away that it would have to significantly change parenting time, that would be the third way that you would bring a modification is a motion to relocate.
+Relocation modification, or “removal,” as the Court refers to it, is the third way to modify parenting time.
+Frequently, if one parent is planning to move out-of-state, or alternatively, move in-state, but far enough away that it would have to significantly change parenting time, a modification if an option.
+If the parent is seeking to move out-of-state with the child, this type of modification is a motion to relocate.